Prachi803/Prachi803/README.md

 **About Me**

 👋 Hi there!
-I'm Prachi Bhangale, a seasoned Lead Analyst with 7.9 years of experience in leveraging data to drive insights.
-I hold a Postgraduate Degree in Data Science and am certified in ITIL management, specializing in ESG-centric projects using advanced analytics.
+I'm Prachi Bhangale, a seasoned Lead Analyst with 8 years of experience in leveraging data to drive insights.
+I hold a Postgraduate Degree in Data Science and am certified in Business Analysis (CBAP) and ITIL, specializing in ESG-centric projects using advanced analytics.

 📊 As a freelancer, I excel in crafting impactful solutions using BI tools like Tableau and PowerBI, and managing data workflows with ETL tools such as Knime and Alteryx.
 I'm proficient in SQL and Snowflake for database management, and adept with Microsoft tools including Excel, VBA, Word, and PowerPoint.